 Taste of Madison — As summer winds down, four live stages spaced all around the Capitol Square heat up with local and regional acts that perform throughout Labor Day weekend.
 A perfect mix of eating and live entertainment!

-Yum Yum Fest—This one-day, end-of-summer celebration in Breese Stevens Field features dishes and drinks from twenty-nine of the most celebrated restaurants in the Madison Area paired with exciting regional and national music acts.
+Yum Yum Fest — This one-day, end-of-summer celebration at Breese Stevens Field features dishes and drinks from 29 of the most celebrated restaurants in the Madison Area paired with exciting regional and national music acts.